-Spending too short a time in the city.
-Hong Kong is routinely used as a transit stop as part of a China or Southeast Asia trip, but you’ll need at least three nights here to do the city justice.
+Spending too little time in the city.
+Hong Kong is routinely a stopover on a China or Southeast Asia trip, but you’ll need at least three nights to do the city justice.
 The food alone will make you wish you had more time: The city has some of the finest Chinese cuisine in the world.

 Tailored garments.
-In my 25 years of living in Hong Kong the most commonly requested tip, by far, is for a great tailor.
-I always recommend Pete Fashions, behind the Peninsula Hotel on Peking Road.
-It isn’t one of those 24-hour cheap and cheerful tailors that’s seemingly on every corner—often they will ship the finished garments to you—but the prices are fair and the quality of the fabrics and service are exceptional.
+Pete Fashions, behind the Peninsula Hotel on Peking Road, isn’t one of those 24-hour cheap and cheerful tailors that’s seemingly on every corner—often they will ship the finished garments to you—but the prices are fair and the quality of the fabrics and service are exceptional.

 Chinese tea can be as complicated a subject as the fine wines of Bordeaux, but it remains one of the most commonly purchased souvenirs.
-Of the city’s numerous tearooms my favorite is LokCha Tea House in Hong Kong Park, which sells both teas and tea wares, has a friendly staff on hand, and sensible prices.
+LokCha Tea House, in Hong Kong Park, sells both teas and tea wares at sensible prices, with a friendly staff on hand.

 The view of the Star Ferry crossing the harbor in the early-morning or late-afternoon light.